-The fair values of the remaining indefinite-lived trademarks exceeded their carrying values by amounts ranging from 27% to 82%.
+The fair values of the remaining indefinite-lived trademarks exceeded their carrying values by amounts ranging from 39% to 50%.

 Some of the inherent estimates and assumptions used in determining fair value of the indefinite-lived intangible assets are outside the control of management, including interest rates, cost of capital, tax rates, credit ratings and industry growth.
-Given the current COVID-19 global pandemic and the uncertainties regarding the financial potential impact on the Company's business, there can be no assurance that the Company's estimates and assumptions regarding the impact of COVID-19 and the recovery period made for purposes of the indefinite-lived intangible asset impairment testing performed during our 2021 fiscal year will prove to be accurate predictions of the future.
+Further, continued uncertainty exists due to the macroeconomic impacts of inflationary and supply chain pressures and the indirect impact of the Russia Ukraine war.
 While the Company believes it has made reasonable estimates and assumptions to calculate the fair values of the indefinite-lived intangible assets, it is possible changes could occur.
 As for the indefinite-lived intangible assets, the most significant assumptions used are the revenue growth rate and the discount rate, a decrease in the revenue growth rate or an increase in the discount rate could result in a future impairment.
 The Company will continue to monitor its indefinite-lived tradenames for any triggering events or other signs of impairment.
 The Company may be required to perform additional impairment testing based on changes in the economic environment, disruptions to the Company's business, significant declines in operating results of the Company's reporting units and/or tradenames, further sustained deterioration of the Company's market capitalization, and other factors, which could result in impairment charges in the future.
 Although management cannot predict when improvements in macroeconomic conditions will occur, if consumer confidence and consumer spending decline significantly in the future or if commercial and industrial economic activity or the market capitalization deteriorates significantly from current levels, it is reasonably likely the Company will be required to record impairment charges in the future.